OpenMW-Launcher: Separate configuration files based on content list profile.

 Note: Because this can cause real issues that are non-trivial to the average – non-developer – user, I reported this as a bug, even though it could be considered a feature request.
 I set this to low priority and target openmw-future, since this is clearly not all that relevant yet.

-#1 Updated by Gijsbert ter Horst over 1 year ago
+#1 Updated by Gijsbert ter Horst almost 2 years ago

 Related issues are: #197, #206 and most importantly #988.